 Use attractive elements in all videos – Add compelling elements to your video while editing to attract viewers.
 Attractive elements include photos, text and shapes, animations, music, and interesting transitions.
+For instance, you can use a text to speech generator to convert your written text into realistic AI voices.
+With this, you can connect with a larger audience globally.
 You don’t want to focus on high-quality content, so choose elements that make sense and compliment your video.

 Create a basic video editing style – Consistently draft and follow professional ways to edit videos, thumbnail styles, music, transitions, and other additional elements you always use.
 This way, each time you sit down and edit, you spend less time finding new elements, and your viewers will also recognize your consistent style.

 Keep it simple – It’s tempting to do everything you can to attract your audience, but it’s also important to keep it simple, so it doesn’t overwhelm them.
 Too many unwanted elements can get in the way of your video content and have the opposite effect.

 Carefully balance the original video content with the edited elements – Editing videos can be stressful, especially when sitting in front of a computer for hours.
 Retreating for a while is beneficial as it helps you stay fresh, energetic, and ready for the final cut.